Morwenn/cpp-sort/docs/Home.md

 If you ever feel that this wiki is incomplete, that it needs more examples or more detailed explanation about stuff, you are welcome to report it and/or contribute.

 *Always keep in mind that even if the library does contain production-ready algorithms, many of them are also experimental algorithms taken straight from research papers and reimplemented from scratch.
-If you are only interested in usable algorithms, you should look at the ones analyzed in the [benchmarks](Benchmarks.md).*
+If you are only interested in usable algorithms, you should look at the ones analyzed in the [benchmarks][benchmarks].*

 Hope you have fun!

+  [benchmarks]: Benchmarks.md
   [original-research]: Original-research.md
   [swappable]: https://en.cppreference.com/w/cpp/concepts/swappable